ordinary-developer/book_effective_modern_c_plus_plus_s_meyers/synopses/ch_3-MOVING_TO_MODERN_C++/item_17-understand_special_member_function_generation/synopsis.md

    is independent from copy assignment operator declaring;
    deleted if the class declares a move operation;
-   generation of this function in a class with a user-declared copy assignment operator or destructor is deprecated)
+   generation of this function in a class with a user-declared copy assignment operator or destructor is deprecated);
 - copy assignment operator
   (behavior: memberwise copy assignment of non-static data members;
    generated only if the class lacks a user-declared copy assignment